SantiagoWL117/Migration-Strategy/Menu.ca V3/README.md

 ## 📋 Purpose

 This documentation structure serves as the **definitive reference** for the entire menuca_v3 schema project.
-It enables developers to:
+It enables developers and agents to:

 1. **Understand** the current state of the database schema
 2. **Review** each business entity systematically